 Natural DIY hand sanitizer is a recipe made from simple ingredients that have been shown to kill germs.
-This homemade hand sanitizer is gentle enough for kids.
-Follow my tips below to make this DIY hand sanitizer.
+This recipe is gentle enough for kids.
+Follow my tips below to make this homemade hand sanitizer including a spray version.

 Oh, clean hands.
 I don’t know what those are anymore.
 Between changing dirty diapers, dealing with our chickens (how they even get poop in some places boggles my mind), boogers, craft projects, cleaning the house, and cooking (anyone else despise touching raw meat?), my hands never feel clean.

 While we don’t need to be absolute germ-a-phobes because some germs are good, but sometimes you just need a good and natural hand sanitizer or you should can try my DIY Disinfecting Wipes.

 Like when you’re traveling back home for the weekend and have to stop at a crusty gas station to change a poopy diaper, and of course they have run out of soap in the bathroom.
 Yea, that would be a good time.